tchx84/inventario-gitorious-wiki/Development.markdown

 # Install qooxdoo

-To compile the GUI, you must [download the Qooxdoo SDK](http://qooxdoo.org/download)
+To compile the GUI, you must [download the Qooxdoo Desktop SDK](http://qooxdoo.org/download)

 Use the latest version.
 Extract it, rename the directory to `qooxdoo-sdk`, and place it within the `public` directory within the inventario git checkout.